certeu/morio/docs/docs/guides/contributors/monorepo/readme.md

 ### Installing git

-[Git](https://git-scm.com/) is the de-facto standard version control system for software development.
+[Git](https://git-scm.com/) is the de facto standard version control system for software development.
 It is what we use to keep the Morio source code under version control.